USS J. Douglas Blackwood: Namesake

 James Douglas Blackwood was born on 12 November 1881 in Philadelphia.
 He enrolled in the Naval Coast Defense Reserve as an Assistant Surgeon on 14 April 1917.
 He served on transports in the Atlantic during World War I, earning the Navy Cross for attending the sick and wounded when troop transport USS President Lincoln was torpedoed on 31 May 1918.
 He entered the Regular Navy in 1919, and served on various ships and at Naval Hospitals in the United States and abroad in the years that followed.
-He served the people of Haiti from 1927 to 1930 when assigned to a Public Health unit on that island.
+He served the people of Haiti from 1927 to 1930, when assigned to a Public Health unit on that island.
 He was appointed Medical Inspector with the rank of Commander in 1938, reported to USS Vincennes on 30 September 1940.
-During the Battle of Savo Island 9 August 1942 he was killed when the Vincennes was sunk by Imperial Japanese Navy ships.
+During the Battle of Savo Island, on 9 August 1942, he was killed when the Vincennes was sunk by Imperial Japanese Navy ships.